tis-innovation-park/tm-vmm/doc/create-virtual-vbox.md

 ##### Setting up a new user

-VMM puts no restrictions or requirements on the name of the user in your virtual machine.
+vmm puts no restrictions or requirements on the name of the user in your virtual machine.
 The user name “vmm” is given here as an example and will be used in all manual text below.